cpegrum/home-services/README.md

 * bind9: povides DNS for Sabnzbd and Sonarr containers.

 To see more information on how to set this up check out the documentation [here](./docs/dmz-media-downloader.md)

+### AI Server
+This setup is done via the `docker-compose-dmz-ai.yaml` file located in the root of this repo.
+It contains the following containers:

+* Ollama: This container hosts and runs the AI models.
+* Open-Webui: This container hosts the Web frontend that allows for easy use of the AI models run by Ollama.
+* swag: This reverse proxy provides SSL certs for the Open-Webui frontend.